 USER INTERFACE (UI) TESTING

 UI tests are difficult to automate.
-Exploring automated open-source UI test tool may be in the list of actions for the future tasks.
+Exploring automated open-source UI test tools may be in the list of actions for the future tasks.
 The initial user interface testing effort is focused on building tests as a list of steps that can be handled by the current manual testing method and can also be adapted as tests in a future automated testing tool.
 Current UI tests are designed such that a tester will perform a set of actions in a checklist.
 Closely-related actions are grouped into one text file and displayed as one page of the test (Figure 7.1).
 Once a set of actions have been completed, the tester clicks ‘Ok’ to reach the next set.
 A ‘Skip’ button is provided at the bottom of the page to skip the entire page of actions when not testing those items.
 Each step successfully tested is checked off by the tester.
 Steps not checked are recorded as failures.
 A text box is provided in each page for testers to write additional notes that will be carried to the final test reports.
 A total of 12 pages of actions have been created and each contains several actions.
 Some issues have been identified and reported using GitHub issue trackers.
 An example of a test text file is attached in Appendix E.

 Figure 7.1 Sample Page of a UI Test Dialog Box